stan-dev/design-docs/designs/0080-hessian_optimize_cmdstan.md

 Another design would be to print out the Hessian in unconstrained space.
 This is less interpretable thana constrained space and it would be non-trivial to compute this Hessian into the one in constrained space, so I think the constrained space Hessian should be preferred.
 We could possibly add another option to Hessian (0, 1, 2) to allow for this functionality.

 Rstan actually provides samples from the normal approximation to go along with the normal approximation to the posterior.
-I think we should not do this because it's not always true that the Hessian is numerically positive definite at the mode.
+I think we should not do this because it's not always true that the Hessian is numerically negative definite at the mode.
 This could be because the MAP estimate has gone to infinity or something (estimating the mode of 8-schools), or just something funny with the numerics.
 Either way it is quite possible it happens during model development and it would be nice to avoid producing too many errors.

 It is fairly straightforward in R and Python to sample from a multivariate normal, and so I think we can reasonably leave this to the user.